nugent-lab/findPOTATOs/README.md

 ```
 pip install -r requirements.txt
 ```
-4. (Recommended) To be most effective, this code relies on findorb to screen the found tracklets.
-To install findorb on your machine, follow the instructions here: https://projectpluto.com/install.htm
+4. (Recommended) To be most effective, this code relies on Find_Orb to screen the found tracklets.
+To install Find_Orb on your machine, follow the instructions here: https://projectpluto.com/install.htm

 5. Modify settings, which are found at the beginning of findPotatos.py.
 This code has several options, choose what is right to you.
 (See Settings section, below.)